fyrox-book/fyrox-book.github.io/src/fyrox/scene/scene.md

 ## How to create

-A scene could be created either in Fyroxed or programmatically.
-You can also combine both approaches, where you build all "static" content in the editor and adding rest of the entities (bots, interactive objects, etc.) manually.
+A scene could be created either in FyroxEd or programmatically.
+You can also combine both approaches, where you build all "static" content in the editor and adding rest of the entities (bots, interactive objects, etc.) manually by instantiating respective prefabs at runtime.

-### Using Fyroxed
+### Using FyroxEd

-There is a [separate chapter](../../fyrox/introduction.md) in the book that should help you to create a scene.

-After a scene is created, you can load it as any other 3D model using the resource manager:
+There is a [separate chapter](../../fyrox/beginning/editor_overview.md) in the book that should help you to create a scene.
+After a scene is created, you can load it as any other 3D model (or prefab) using the resource manager:

 ```rust,no_run
 # extern crate fyrox;